learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ## Conclusion

 In summary, even though the world of software licenses appears to be complicated, as software developers, it is important that we are aware of these exisiting licenses.
-By doing so, we ensure not only compliance with legal obligtions but also the safeguarding of our own rights.
+By doing so, we ensure not only compliance with legal obligations but also the safeguarding of our own rights.
 Understanding the nuances of different licenses allows us to work in a collaborative and responsible coding environment.

 ## Sources and References